CollegiumAcademicum/collegiumacademicum.de/content/pages/hausprojekt/finanzierung/index.en.md

 Bank financing | ≈ €14.6 million |
 --- | ---:
-KfW (KfW 40+ subsidised loan) and loan from the Umweltbank | ≈ €13.4 million House bank loands | ≈ €1.2 million |
+KfW (KfW 40+ subsidised loan) and loan from the Umweltbank | ≈ €13.4 million House bank loans | ≈ €1.2 million |

 Other | ≈ €0.5 million|
 --- | ---: